ColeFeely6/ColeFeely6.github.io/_posts/2023-03-06-ece-classes-guide.md

 - Practice writing out your code on paper before exams, try to debug by hand
 - Go to office hours if you are running into errors
 - Try to debug your friends code
-- Programming requires a brain and this class you are constructing this new brain
+- Programming requires a certain way of thinking and in this class is all about developing that

 #### ECE 124
 - I am a TA in this class
-- This class starts easy and it seems like simple addition and subtraction but the last half of the year picks up like crazy
+- This class starts easy and it seems like simple addition and subtraction at first but the last half of the semester picks up rapidly
 - You are really going to learn through the homeworks and discussion questions, so try and follow along in class and for exams, make sure you know the crap out of every homework, discussion and practice exam questions
 - Go to office hours